ToxPuro/astaroth/README.md

 ## System Requirements
 * An NVIDIA GPU with support for compute capability 3.0 or higher (Kepler architecture or newer)

+Or

+* an AMD GPU that has HIP support

 ## Dependencies
 Relative recent versions of